 For instance, a hen will often make a loud scream sound if she sees something she believes to be a predator.
 You will often hear the rooster crow right after to let her know he heard her or he sees it too.

-But if a friendly human walks up with food, the hen will often let a softer cackle out to say, “Hey, our food lady or man is here.”
+However, if a friendly human walks up with food, the hen will often let a softer cackle out to say, “Hey, our food lady or man is here.”
 The rooster will often follow that up with a friendly crow to say, “Hey, I see him/her too!”

 Keep in mind, some roosters are just more vocal than others.
 Some people report having roosters that crow in the middle of the night.
 If you have a talkative rooster, you often have to accept them as they are just as you often have to do with a talkative human.